-The Board of Directors for Pee Dee Land Trust is made up of twenty-one local individuals that donate their time, knowledge and resources to guide our organization to successfully surpass our strategic goals.
+The Board of Directors for Pee Dee Land Trust is made up of twenty-two local individuals that donate their time, knowledge and resources to guide our organization to successfully surpass our strategic goals.
 We have two representatives from each of the nine counties in the Pee Dee Watershed.

 Kent is an avid outdoorsman and has a true passion for the Pee Dee.
 As a realtor with Palmetto Commercial Real Estate, Kent has worked with clients to purchase and preserve some of the most beautiful resources in our area.
 He brings a wealth of knowledge gained from his professional experience in the financial, insurance, staffing and real estate industries.
 Kent currently serves on the Florence County Council for District 5, along with many other boards and organizations working to better our community.
 Kent and his wife Carolyn live in Florence and are active members of First Presbyterian Church.
 They have three grown children that have all attended Clemson University.
 He looks forward to helping on the Board level to grow our conservation community.
 Kent joined the Board in 2016.

 Wendell is a financial advisor with Edward Jones Investments and has over 20 years of experience.
 Wendell and his wife Margaret raised their three grown children, Palmer, Caroline, and William, in Florence.
 He joined the PDLT Board in 2018 and currently serves as the Chairman of the Investments Sub-Committee and serves on the Finance Committee.